Understanding User Preferences in Explainable Artificial Intelligence: A Survey and a Mapping Function Proposal: Previous Works

-In 2021, Chromik et al. \cite{chromik2021think} studied how non-technical users make their global understanding of the model when we give them local explanations.
-The authors searched for answers to the following questions by an empirical study: 1- How robust is a self-reported global understanding gained from local explanations when examined?
-2- How non-technical XAI users construct a global understanding from local explanations?
-They used accuracy of decisions, confidence, and Perceived Understanding metrics to evaluate their empirical study.
-They reported that the perception of the understanding of non-technical users decreased when researchers examined non-technical user perception.
+Chromik et al.~\cite{chromik2021think} conducted a study to understand how non-technical users form a global understanding of a model when provided with local explanations.
+Through empirical research, the authors sought answers to the following questions: 1- How robust is a self-reported global understanding gained from local explanations when examined?
+2- How do non-technical XAI users construct a global understanding from local explanations?
+The study utilized metrics such as accuracy of decisions, confidence, and perceived understanding to evaluate their findings.
+The authors reported a decrease in the perceived understanding of non-technical users when their perception was examined by researchers.
+In 2020, Amann et al.~\cite{Amann2020} published a paper on the need for XAI in medicine, exploring perspectives from the legal, medical, patient, and ethical standpoints.
+Later, they investigated opinions on the explainability of AI-powered Clinical Decision Support Systems (CDSS)~\cite{Amann2022}.
+The review encompassed technical considerations, human factors, and the designated system's role in decision-making.

-To sum up, there are three main lessons that we can learn from reviewing works in the practice category.
+To sum up, there are three main key points that we can learn from reviewing works in the practice category: